lox/pheasant/docs.md

 ));
 {% endhighlight %}

 The nested array for status provides a series of values to match, these are implemented as an `IN (x, y, z)` condition in SQL.

-Finally, if you just want to find an object based on its primary key, you can do this:
+Finally, if you just want to find an object based on its primary key, you can use `byId()`.

+<h3 class="numbered" id="MagicFinders">Magic Finders</h3>

+The vast majority of most finder methods follow the same pattern, so Pheasant provides a number of dynamically generated finder methods to make your life easier.

 {% highlight php %}
 <?php

-Post::findById(42);
+Post::findByAuthorIdAndTitle(42, 'My Book Title');
 {% endhighlight %}

-### Magic findBy methods

-So SQL is great, but often we like to be a bit more descriptive, or we like to shorten things down a bit for common methods.
-Now you could create a custom finder which encapsulates that logic in its own method like so:

-{% highlight php %}
-<?php

-class PostFinder
-{
-    public function findByAuthorIdAndTitle($finder, $authorId, $title)
-    {
-        return $finder('authorid = ?
-AND title = ?', $authorId, $title);
-    }
-}

-Pheasant::mixinFinder('Post', new PostFinder());

-{% endhighlight %}

-However we don't even need to do that, instead of defining a custom finder with that method, we can just go ahead and write:

-{% highlight php %}
-<?php

-Post::findByAuthorIdAndTitle(42, 'Food goes in here');
-{% endhighlight %}

-This automatically translates that call into this query:

-{% highlight sql %}
-SELECT * FROM post WHERE authorid = 42 AND title = 'Food goes in here';
-{% endhighlight %}

-We can do OR queries as well like so:

-{% highlight php %}
-<?php

-Post::findByAuthorIdOrStatus(42, 'available');
-{% endhighlight %}

-To make it a bit smarter, findBy also understands relationships e.g.

-{% highlight php %}
-<?php

-Post::findByAuthorOrStatus($author, 'available');
-{% endhighlight %}

-This works exactly the same as the previous findBy call.

-### Getting even fancier with findBy

-Imagine you had a domain object like the following:

-> UserPreference
-> - id
-> - type
-> - userid
-> - value

-Now imagine you wanted to find out what a users particular preference was, but you weren't sure if we'd even created one yet, you could do the following:

-{% highlight php %}
-<?php

-UserPreference::findOrCreateByUserIdAndType(42, 'view');
-{% endhighlight %}

-This will run this query:

-{% highlight sql %}
-SELECT * FROM userpreference WHERE userid = 42 AND type = 'view' LIMIT 1;
-{% endhighlight %}

-Note that the query uses LIMIT 1 automatically, since a findOrCreate call always has to return only one object.
-In the event that it doesn't find a match, rather than throwing an exception it just creates a new domain object with those properties already set.

-Want to find the most recent object that matches your query?

-{% highlight php %}
-<?php

-Post::findLatestByAuthor($author);
-{% endhighlight %}

-Translates to

-{% highlight sql %}
-SELECT * FROM post WHERE authorid = 42 ORDER BY id DESC LIMIT 1;
-{% endhighlight %}

-Want to just get the first result of your query?

-{% highlight php %}
-<?php

-Post::findOneByTitle('Food goes in here');
-{% endhighlight %}

-Translates to

-{% highlight sql %}
-SELECT * FROM post WHERE title = 'Food goes in here' LIMIT 1;
-{% endhighlight %}

-Want to find objects with one of several status'?

-{% highlight php %}
-<?php

-Post::findByStatus(array('review', 'deleted'));
-{% endhighlight %}

-Translates to

-{% highlight sql %}
-SELECT * FROM post WHERE status IN ('review', 'deleted')
-{% endhighlight %}
+The above does exactly what you'd expect, it finds Posts with an Author and a Title.
+You can add any number of attributes and any combination of and and or (rules of precendence apply).